dfandrich/rmtools/README.md

 projects but could rather cause a package to be skipped due to an insufficient match.

+URLs given on the input are checked to see if they redirect, unless the `--no-redirect-check` option is given (or `--no-external-match`).
+The redirected location is matched just like the original URL.

 Some projects appear more than once in Anitya.
 If such a duplicate is found, the package is skipped since it's not clear which would be the preferred one.